Byron Mullens: Professional career

 Coming out of Ohio State, Yahoo!
-Sports' Rivals 150 projected Mullens to be a clear first pick in the draft, "Size, athleticism and skill are the big three that separate Mullens from the rest of this class."
+Sports' Rivals 150 projected Mullens to be a clear first round pick in the draft, "Size, athleticism and skill are the big three that separate Mullens from the rest of this class."

 Mullens was drafted 24th overall by the Dallas Mavericks in the 2009 NBA draft.
 His draft rights were traded to the Oklahoma City Thunder for Rodrigue Beaubois, the 25th overall pick, and a future 2nd-round draft pick.
 In mid-2009, Mullens requested that all media personnel refer to him as "Byron" rather than by his prior nickname "B. J."

 During the 2011 NBA lockout, Mullens signed with Panionios B.C.
 However, he left the team after a month in Greece, saying that he wanted to join his Oklahoma City teammates for their voluntary practice sessions.

 On December 19, 2011, Mullens was traded to the Charlotte Bobcats for a 2013 second-round draft pick.
 In his first game as a Bobcat, Mullens set a new career high with 10 points against the Milwaukee Bucks on December 26, 2011.

 Mullens had what appeared to be a breakthrough game against the Atlanta Hawks on January 6, 2012, when he scored 17 points on 8–13 from the floor (.615 FG%), collected five rebounds and had one blocked shot in 24 minutes off the bench.

-He made his first career start on January 12, 2012 against the Atlanta Hawks.
+He made his first career start on January 12, 2012, against the Atlanta Hawks.
 He played in a career-high 33 minutes, going 8–16 from the floor scoring 21 points and collecting 4 rebounds.
 On April 6, 2012, Mullens set new career highs by scoring 31 points (on 14–23 shooting) and grabbing 14 rebounds (9 offensive) in 43 minutes against the Milwaukee Bucks.

 Entering the 2012–13 season, Mullens played as Charlotte's starting power forward.
 The acquisition of center Brendan Haywood was part of the decision to play Mullens primarily at power forward instead of center.

 On July 22, 2013, Mullens signed with the Los Angeles Clippers.